-We define our general scope of care as treating students with mild-to-moderate distress, or with severe distress that’s likely to reduce rapidly with clinical interventions.
+We define our general scope of care regarding individual counseling with one of our staff therapists as treating students with mild-to-moderate distress, or with severe distress that’s likely to reduce rapidly with clinical interventions.

 Possible indicators that severe distress could reduce rapidly with clinical interventions include:

 a.)
 Severe distress that is acute/short-term/recent in nature.

 b.)
 Severe distress with 1-2 specific symptoms (i.e. panic attacks).

 c.)
 Severe distress that appears in response to adverse situations.